AkiiraBino/fsp/README.md

 docker exec backend-fsp pytest -v .

-test_service.py: Тесты для сервисов, включая CityService и RoadService. Проверяют корректность работы сервисов.
+test_service.py: Tests for services, including CityService and RoadService.
+These tests verify the correctness of service operations.

-test_router.py: Тесты для API. Выполняют HTTP-запросы и проверяют результаты.
+test_router.py: Tests for the API.
+They perform HTTP requests and verify the results.

 # FastAPI API Documentation